Kiyoji Ōtsuji: Work with avant-garde groups: 1953–1959

 In 1953, Ōtsuji also joined Gurafikku Shudan ("Graphic Group"), a group of photographers and designers, with whom he exhibited photography and collaborated on publications and other projects.
 In 1955, Ōtsuji screened the experimental film Kine Calligraph at the 2nd Graphic Group Presentation.
 The film, produced with Yasuhiro Ishimoto and Saiko Tsuji, with a score by Tōru Takemitsu, involved painting directly onto film to create purely abstract effects.
 It was an early example of abstract film in Japan.

 From 1956 to 1959, Ōtsuji worked as a part-time photographer for the art magazine Geijutsu Shinchō, contributing photographs for articles covering art, design, architecture, music, theater, dance and film.
 His photographs ranged from portraits of artists to documentation of performances, putting him in contact with some of the most prominent figures in the Japanese art world.
 He notably photographed works by Gutai members at the 2nd Gutai Art Exhibition in 1956, as well as Tatsumi Hijikata’s performances of Butoh, among other major events.

 Throughout the 1950s, Ōtsuji continued to experiment both with photographic expression and with the photographic apparatus.
 In 1956, he took a series of close-up photographs of Lake Ōnuma, focusing on such images as slanted lines left behind on its frozen surface by ice skates.
 With none of the surrounding landscape depicted, the icy surface resembled gestural abstraction.

+In 1956, Ōtsuji also participated in the newly founded Japan Subjective Photography League, a postwar framework through which prewar avant-garde photographers such as Kansuke Yamamoto were briefly regrouped alongside emerging figures such as Ikkō Narahara and Yasuhiro Ishimoto in the First International Subjective Photography Exhibition later that year.

 He built his own camera and even devised a cinematic device called an "autoscope" that was used to project images at the Sekiya Industries booth at the Japan International Trade Fair in Tokyo in 1957.